 Wholesale real estate investing involves finding people who want to sell properties and working with them to find a buyer and negotiate a deal.
 Wholesaling requires a lot less work and investment on your part, making it more appealing for people who are just starting out in the industry.

-Is it better to start a house flipping business or rent?
+Is it better to start flipping houses as a business or rent?

 Anyone can learn the art of flipping properties, and in time, it can lead to profitability and financial freedom.
 By taking the time to learn how to become a serious real estate investor, you could set yourself up for a successful career while doing something you love.
 Happy house hunting!